madhur/madhur.github.com/_posts/2013-11-05-makingmostdatadirectory.markdown

 {% endraw %}
 {% endhighlight %}

 Using the simple structure above, I have dynamically generated both my left navigation and content page.
-In future, if I work on a new project, I just need to edit this ***projects.yaml*** file and Jekyll would automatically update the left navigation and content page.
+In future, if I work on a new project, I just need to edit the `projects.yaml` file and Jekyll would automatically update the left navigation and content page.

-This is the simple code of generating left navigation which I have done in my includes file  [***projects-left.html***]()
+This is the simple code of generating left navigation which I have done in my includes file  [`projects-left.html`]()

 {% highlight html %}
 {% raw %}